propelorm/propelorm.github.com/documentation/cookbook/working-with-test-suite.markdown

 ├── phpunit.sqlite.sh
 ```

-You can see there we filter by those groups:
+You can see there that we filter by those groups:

 ```bash
 $ cat tests/bin/phpunit.agnostic.sh